sk-stm/CarND-Capstone/README.md

 * The Simulator
 * The real world

-Both use cases need a separately trained classifier.
+Both cases use a separately trained classifier.

 #### Traffic light classifier for the Simulator
 For the simulator traffic light classifier we use the following architecture: